jmcastelo/MorphogenCV/README.md

 Generally, each operation has a set of adjustable parameters.
 Fiddling with them modifies the result of the operation on the image and as a consequence, determines the form and dynamics of the output image.
 Whenever a numeric parameter is edited, the user must press the return key to make the change effective.
 There is also a slider for adjusting continous parameters, whose minimum an maximum values can be chosen.
 Good luck looking for a nice pattern!

-#### Blend last frames

-It is possible to blend the last output images with the current one, providing a kind of "memory" effect.
-The number of frames for blending and the blend factor of each frame are selectable.

 ### Plots tab

 MorphogenCV provides the user with plots of several computed quantities which can be shown or hidden by the press of a button.